 Pay special attention to your credit reports, as that's usually your first indication of a potential breach.
 A regular check of your credit score and reports from all three credit bureaus is essential.
 You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 You can apply a credit freeze to keep thieves from opening new accounts in your name – but that won't stop people from abusing your existing accounts.
 Unless you pay regular attention, you may not realize your accounts have been hacked until you have maxed-out cards and a tanking credit score.

-If you're too busy to keep a constant vigil on your credit accounts, join MoneyTips to enjoy Identity Protector at no charge.
+Let MoneyTips protect your credit and your identity with a free trial.
 The credit monitoring service provides alerts that can help you monitor your credit score, catch attacks early, and limit any potential damage.
 You'll also see your credit report, which could reveal fraud.
 Take charge and protect your personal data and accounts or be prepared to live with the consequences.